GinoGalotti/improv/_posts/2019-02-21-experiences-in-english-1.md

 picture-caption: from unsplash.com
 ---

 All of you are amazing!
-After sharing [Improvising Outside of Your Mother Tongue]({{ site.baseurl }}{% post_url 2019-02-02-improv-in-english %}) on an international improv group.
-What joy to see this topic interests others!
-In this post, I will make a short summary of some of those experiences.
+What joy to see [Improvising Outside of Your Mother Tongue]({{ site.baseurl }}{% post_url 2019-02-02-improv-in-english %}) interests others!
+The response after sharing it on an international improv group was incredible.
+I will make a short summary of some of those experiences in this post.
 There are so many lessons to learn!
-As there are too many, I decided to split them into bite-sized posts!
+There are too many, actuallo.
+So I decided to split them into bite-sized posts!

 **Disclaimer**: I already announced that I was going to publish these experiences and asked most of you for permission.
 But, please, if you feel **you want me to take any part of this down or change your name at any point, just tell me**.
 I appreciate how much you trusted me by sharing this, and I don't want to break that trust by any mean.